 We spend a lot of time considering what we choose to put inside our body to improve our health, which I applaud!
 But, what about what we put on the outside to show it some love?
 How about we think about that a bit, too.
 And, I promise, my suggestion won’t cost you a lot of money or take a lot of time.

 Let’s consider supporting that outside with this special “recipe” to do all this: improve your health, increase your mineral levels, induce deep relaxation, detoxify your body and bring on a great night’s sleep – all at the same time!
 It is some “recipe,” and, I really think you are going to find it very easy to follow!

-Your liver and kidneys play key roles for removing toxins and do so every day, but your skin has a star role, too, filtering and detoxifying, right along with them.
-To gently push that detoxification process along, following the "recipe" for a special bath that I describe below and regularly scheduling one for yourself can do wonders and be a great health-promoting tool.
-Besides, the time in the tub for some serious day-dreaming can't be beat!
+Your liver and kidneys play key roles in removing toxins and do so every day, but your skin has a star role, too, filtering and detoxifying, right along with them.
+To gently push that detoxification process along, following the “recipe” for a special bath that I describe below and regularly scheduling one for yourself can do wonders and be a great health-promoting tool.
+Besides, the time in the tub for some serious day-dreaming can’t be beaten!

 1. Detox baths may help you clear toxins.

 The full research on this is not firm, but many report the ingredients you place in the detox bath water can push the sweating process further along as well as simultaneously replenish minerals and soften skin.
 Let me assure you, this bath warms you head to toe!
 And, then some!

 2. Bath time can make for better sleep time.

 The warmth of the water, the solitude and time to let your mind wander as well as the magnesium in the Epsom salts all can bring on deep relaxation.
 And, insomniacs take note: many say this bath can induce a wonderful slumber after.
 Thus, it is best to take this bath at nighttime.

 Don’t miss this: What to eat to help you sleep well and improve your health.